Performing Arts at Gobowen

 You can see Derwen College Performing Arts students at various events and competitions throughout the year.
 Here are some of our upcoming events:

-If you would like DOT or DDC to visit you to do a performance, please contact Jessie Vaughan on 01691 661234 ext 358.
+If you would like DOT or DDC to perform at your event, please contact Jessie Vaughan on 01691 661234 ext 358.
 You can also email your interest to jessie.vaughan@derwen.ac.uk